Mohammad Sharif Saiidi: Poetry

-In the same year, Muhammad Sharif Saeedi along with a group of young poets including Qanbar Ali Tabesh, Asif Javadi, Sarwar Taqwa, Mohsen Saeedi set up the programme of Literature and Poems of Afghanistani refugees in Qom.
+In the same year, Muhammad Sharif Saeedi along with a group of young poets including Qanbar Ali Tabesh, Asif Javadi, Sarwar Taqwa, Mohsen Saeedi set up the programme of Literature and Poems of Afghan refugees in Qom.
 In these programmes sessions relating to poetry such as Prosody, Rhythm, Versification, Literary Techniques and introductory sessions on Poetry Criticism were arranged for other poets.
 Due to lack of space, these sessions used to take place in mosques or classrooms of World Centre of Islamic Sciences.
-Later, the Art Association of city of Qom provided the Afghanistani poets and writers with a room to meet twice a week to hold poetry and story writing related sessions.
+Later, the Art Association of city of Qom provided the Afghan poets and writers with a room to meet twice a week to hold poetry and story writing related sessions.
 Since then, Mohammad Sharif Saiidi became in charge of managing this programme in Qom.
 Various prestigious poets took part in this programme.
 Many poets including Qanbar Ali Tabesh, professor Sayed Movahed Balkhi, Mohsen Saeedi, Asef Javadi, Salman Ali Zaki, Ali Madad Rezvani, and ladies including Shokria Erfani, Zahra Zahedi, Hakima Arefi recited their poems and criticized one another’s poetry.
 These sessions were held on Thursdays and carried the title of ‘Bluer than Thursdays’.

 In the programme of ‘Bluer than Thursdays’, there was a session on Sonnets of Bidel.
 Saeedi was responsible for managing this programme but other poets including but not excluding to professor Movahed Balkhi, Sayed Fazel Mahjoob and Mohsen Saiidi were involved in analyzing the sonnets of Bidel.
 These sessions were recorded by the Art Association of City of Qom to be used by the Iranian poets of this association as many Iranian poets had difficulty in understanding the language, thoughts and imagination of Bidel.

 In 1373, the Tales and Poetry Forum of city of Qom invited Sharif Saiidi for collaboration.
 He began working as a poetry critique of this forum.
 This collaboration continued until 8 years when he left Iran for Sweden.
 In this forum there were several sessions a week for poetry critique and many young poets welcomed the sessions.
 Amongst the young poets who started poetry in this forum and later had active presence in the forum, one can name: Najmeh Zare, Shirin Khosravi, Zahra Rasoul Zadeh, Shokria Erfani, Zahra Zahedi, Hakima Arefi, Salman Ali Zaki, Ali Madad Rezvani, Sayed Reza Jafari, Taqi Akbari, etc. During the 8 years of teaching in this forum, around 800 students took lessons on poetry critique and story writing and graduated successfully.
 Apart from poetry critique, Sharif Saiidi also taught Prosody, Versification and matters related to poetry.